-2) Chian Tat Ah Teck (also called Tommy Ah Teck) - Executive Chairman(appointed as from April 2020)
+1) Chian Tat Ah Teck (also called Tommy Ah Teck) - Executive Chairman

 Tommy holds a BSc (Hons) Engineering from University of Westminster and an MPhil in Mechanical Engineering from Loughborough University of Technology.
 He worked as a Trainee Accountant with Griffin & Partners, Chartered Accountants in London, UK.
-He occupied the post of Managing Director of Gamma Civic Ltd from 1987 to January 2011, Group CEO in February 2011 . and Executive Chairman of the Gamma Group since April 2020.
+He occupied the post of Managing Director of Gamma Civic Ltd from 1987 to January 2011, Group CEO in February 2011and Executive Chairman of the Gamma Group since April 2020.